LionyxML/cc-api/README.md

 Copy `.env_example` to `.env` and fill it in as needed (look for process.env calls inside the code, most if not all are inside `/src/config`).

-Server can be run in two modes: `development` and `production`.
+Server can be run in two modes: `development` and `production`:

-To run it in production mode:
-`yarn start`
+- production mode: `yarn start`

-To run it in development mode:
-`yarn dev`
+- development mode: `yarn dev`

-Start making requests to: [http://localhost:5001/api/](http://localhost:5001/api/) (where 5001 is the defalut port you can set in .env)
+Start making requests to [http://localhost:5001/api/](http://localhost:5001/api/) (where 5001 is the defalut port you can set in .env)

 ## Logs